xyflow/react-flow-docs/docs/overview/terms-and-definitions.md

 sidebar_position: 1
 ---

-In this part of the docs we are explaining some basic terms of React Flow.
+In this part of the docs we are explaining some basic React Flow terms and definition.
 Three things you’ll be using a lot in React Flow are nodes, edges, and handles.

 ## Nodes